-The primary aim of this study was to develop a method to compute images that would incorporate the K_i parameter allowing more accurate determination of receptor density as well as to compare NLR- and parametric-based K_i values.
-Two sets of parametric K_i values were accordingly generated and we presented a comparison between NLR-based and parametric-based K_i values for 68Ga-DOTATOC and 68Ga-DOTATATE.
-In a subset of 10 patients with 16 tumors, high correlation and agreement was found between the VOI and parametric-based K_i values (Fig. 1) and no significant bias was found for the two methods, neither for 68Ga-DOTATOC nor for 68Ga-DOTATATE.
-Consequently BFM and Patlak methods for computation of parametric images performed equally well and produced similar K_i-values both for 68Ga-DOTATOC and 68Ga-DOTATATE.
-The agreement and correlation between the two parametric methods (BFM and Patlak) was also tested and both methods were found to generate similar K_i-values.
-However, parametric images appeared to show a considerable overestimation for low K_i values and a slight underestimation for high K_i values compared to NLR (as seen in Supplemental Figs 1 and 2).
+The primary aim of this study was to develop a method to compute images that would incorporate the $K_i$ parameter, allowing a more accurate determination of receptor density as well as a comparison of NLR- and parametric-based Ki values.
+Two sets of parametric $K_i$ values were accordingly generated, and we presented a comparison between NLR-based and parametric-based $K_i$ values for Ga-DOTATOC and Ga-DOTATATE.
+In a subset of 10 patients with 16 tumors, high correlation and agreement were found between the VOI- and parametric-based $K_i$ values (Fig. 1), and no significant bias was found for the 2 methods, neither for Ga-DOTATOC nor for Ga-DOTATATE.
+Consequently, BFM and Patlak methods for computation of parametric images performed equally well and produced similar Ki values for both Ga-DOTATOC and Ga-DOTATATE.
+The agreement and correlation between the 2 parametric methods (BFM and Patlak) were also tested, and both methods were found to generate similar

+$K_i$ values.
+However, parametric images appeared to show a considerable overestimation for low $K_i$ values and a slight underestimation for high $K_i$ values compared with NLR (Supplemental Figs. 1 and 2; supplemental materials are available at http://jnm.snmjournals.org).
 A possible explanation for this is that for low tumor uptake, the time-activity curves obtained from the 50% VOI in the dynamic images are a combination of the actual tumor uptake and spill-in from surrounding tissue.
-Since K_i in the surrounding liver tissue is much lower than in tumor tissue, VOI based analysis using NLR will probably underestimate tumor K_i values.
-Since the liver background in the parametric images is much lower the K_i values derived from the parametric images will to a much larger extent represent the actual tumor K_i and thus will be higher than the NLR values.
+Because $K_i$ in the surrounding liver tissue is much lower than in tumor tissue, VOIbased analysis using NLR will probably underestimate tumor $K_i$ values.
+Because the liver background in the parametric images is much lower, the $K_i$ values derived from the parametric images will to a much larger extent represent the actual tumor $K_i$ and thus will be higher than the NLR values.
 In addition, VOIs were drawn independently in parametric and whole-body images.
-However, using the same VOIs in the dynamic and parametric images did not alter the conclusion, i.e., parametric K_i values remained higher than NLR-based K_i values.
+However, using the same VOIs in the dynamic and parametric images did not alter the conclusion-that is, parametric $K_i$ values remained higher than NLR-based $K_i$ values.